yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-14.md

 ### The Inflection Point

 "And this is extremely important to recognize this inflection point of, yes, Ace Ten was a great hand on the flop, but enough money went in, our range got narrow enough, we now only beat the bluff, so we now get to start folding this hand."
+(In reality ATo actually mostly fold/infrequently call)

 "So yeah, I feel like this is a really key point.
 I hope this illustration is clear."